dhrruvchotai/Friday/README.md

-Here's a more professional and polished version of your GitHub project description with formal symbols and formatting:

----

 # **Friday – A Virtual Assistant** ⚙️

 **Friday** is a Python-based virtual assistant inspired by the AI from *Iron Man*.
 This project integrates various APIs and tools to provide an interactive, voice-controlled experience for performing daily tasks, managing activities, and generating AI-driven content.